HomeBlog Home

 Adding insulation to the walls in the basement

-If you want to use your basement as a comfortable place, you will want to insulate the walls.
+If you want to use your basement as a comfortable place, you want to insulate the walls.
 To regulate the temperature and moisture level of the basement, add insulation.
 The easiest way to do so is to use polystyrene foam board insulation.
 Here is how to do so:

 1. Measure the walls to determine the amount of insulation needed